 Writing Workshops.
-Over the course of the semester, you will be required to attend writing workshops on at least three Thursday mornings.
-Your Writing Fellow will tailor the workshops to support your work on upcoming writing assignments.
+Over the course of the semester, you will be required to attend writing workshops, tailored by your Writing Fellow to support your work on upcoming writing assignments.
 See your seminar syllabus for details.
+Every effort will be made to schedule these workshops during the open Thursday morning block in your course schedule.